 - In a frying pan, bring Seasonings and onion to a boil.
 Lower the heat to medium and cook onion until wilted.

 - Put chicken katsu in it and turn the heat up to medium high heat.
-Pour and distribute egg evenly.
+Pour and distribute beaten egg (2 eggs) evenly.

 - When egg is half cooked, add mitsuba and turn off the heat.
 Serve rice in a Donburi bowl and put Chicken and egg mixture on top.
 Serve with Ichimi togarashi (chili pepper) on the side.